uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/operations/spsv.rst

    .. rubric:: Output Parameters

    temp_buffer_size
       Output buffer size in bytes.
-A temporary workspace of this size must be allocated to perform the specified spsv.
+A temporary workspace of at least this size must be allocated to perform the specified spsv.

    y_handle
       Dense vector handle object representing :math:`y`, result of the ``spsv``